Wroclaw, Poland’s “European Capital of Culture”

 Known as the heart of the pedestrian zone of the city.
 A square filled with monuments, benches, vendor, and nearby cafés.
 Normally in Christmas season, there’s more market installed in the square.

-But this autumn season the area is empty of the market but filled with families and children amusing.
-The square is located in the Old Town (Stare Miasto), along with
+But this autumn the area is empty of the market but filled with families and children amusing.
+The square in the Old Town (Stare Miasto), along with

 - Town Hall, Salt Square,